thecarp/dactyl-keyboard/doc/options-arbitrary-shapes.md

   uses the first leaf subordinate to the branch for the usual heuristics.

 Nodes subordinate to branches may not contain these extra keys.
-They are largely ignored for custom-body masks.
+They are largely ignored for custom-body cuts.